 Teaching Your Pit Bull Obedience Commands Helps with Impulse Control

-Training your Pit Bull to perform basic commands like sitting, staying, laying down, or heeling can help your dog to learn to control those impulses that might make it tough to get along with other dogs.
+Training your Pit Bull to perform basic commands like sitting, staying, laying down, or healing can help your dog learn to control those impulses that might make it tough to get along with other dogs.

-Once your dog is trained to sit or lay down, you can use these commands to help your dog keep the focus on you when another dog is present.
+Once your dog is trained to sit or lie down, you can use these commands to help your dog keep the focus on you when another dog is present.

 Using a Muzzle Can Calm Your Pit Bull as They Encounter Another Dog